-Overall the soundtrack are great, the openings were nice the ending themes were fine and both sub and dub are really good.
+Overall the soundtrack is great, the openings were nice the ending themes were fine and both sub and dub are really good.

 I absolutely adored this anime.

 It has everything that I love about romcom.
-The story are amazing, has great pacing, wonderful theme exploration and its handled in the very mature way. great and well-developed character that are relatable too, the viewer.
+The story is amazing, has great pacing, wonderful theme exploration and its handled in the very mature way. great and well-developed characters that are relatable too, the viewer.
 Visuals that have aged well, a great soundtrack besides the second ending theme and great performances for both language.

-Kodocha no Omocha are a romcom anime done right and its not the best romcom anime I seen but its now one of the best animes I have ever seen.
+Kodocha is a romcom anime done right and it's not the best romcom anime I was seen but it's now one of the best animes I have ever seen.

-If you want too, a good romcom series with amazing characterisation, well done romance and great theme exploration that are handled maturely.
+If you want too, a good romcom series with amazing characterization, well-done romance and great theme exploration that are handled maturely.
 Go watch Kodocha.
 You won't regret it.